Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Numerical results

 \subsection{Jolly-Seber model: estimation of unknown open population size and survival rate from multiple capture-recapture data}

-The Jolly-Seber model and its numerous extensions are widely used in ecology to estimate unknown animal population sizes as well as related parameters of interest \citep{schwarz99}.
-The method is based on the following experimental design.
-Animals of a particular species having an unknown population size are captured, marked (for example by tagging), and released back to the environment.
+The Jolly-Seber model and its extensions are widely used in ecology to estimate unknown population sizes along with related parameters of interest \citep{schwarz99}.
+The model is motivated by the following experimental design.
+Individuals from a particular species are captured, marked, and released back to the environment.
 This procedure is repeated over multiple capture occasions.
-At each occasion, the number of marked and unmarked animals among the captured ones are recorded.
+At each occasion, the number of marked and unmarked individuals among the captured ones are recorded.
 Individuals survive from one capture occasion to another with an unknown survival rate.
-Also, the population is assumed to be ``open'' so that individuals may enter (either through birth or immigration) or leave the area under the study.
+The population is assumed to be ``open'' so that individuals may enter, either through birth or immigration, or leave the area under study.

 In order to be consistent with the literature on capture-recapture models, the notations within this section will deviate from the rest of the paper.
-Assuming that data are collected over $i = 1, \ldots, T$ capture occasions, the unknown parameters of the model are $\{U_i, p_i\}_{i=1}^{T}$ and $\{\phi_i\}_{i=1}^{T-1}$, each of which represents \begin{description} \item[$U_i =$] number of unmarked animals right before the $i$th capture occasion. \item[$p_i =$] capture probability of each animal at the $i$th capture occasion. \item[$\phi_i =$] survival probability of each animal from the $i$th to $(i+1)$th capture occasion. \end{description} We assign standard objective priors $p_i, \phi_i \sim \textrm{Unif}(0, 1)$ and $\pi(U_1) \propto U_1^{-1}$.
-The prior conditional distributions $U_{i+1} \given U_i, \phi_i$ are described in the supplement Section~\ref{sec:jolly_seber_details}, along with the expression for the likelihood function and other details on the Jolly-Seber model.
+Assuming that data are collected over $i = 1, \ldots, T$ capture occasions, the unknown parameters are $\{U_i, p_i\}_{i=1}^{T}$ and $\{\phi_i\}_{i=1}^{T-1}$, representing We assign standard objective priors $p_i, \phi_i \sim \textrm{Unif}(0, 1)$ and $\pi(U_1) \propto U_1^{-1}$.
+The parameters $U_2, \ldots, U_T$ require a more complex prior elicitation; this is described in the supplement Section~\ref{sec:jolly_seber_details} along with the likelihood function and other details on the Jolly-Seber model.